What is Dragon Link RTP?

 What is a PAR sheet and how does Aristocrat document RTP?

 A PAR sheet (Probability Accounting Report) is a technical document produced by Aristocrat that details every possible outcome, its probability, and its contribution to overall RTP for a given configuration.
-PAR sheets are submitted to gaming regulators for approval before a machine can be deployed on a casino floor.
+PAR sheets are submitted to gaming regulators for approval before a machine can be deployed on a floor.

 Players cannot obtain PAR sheets directly from Aristocrat.
 In some jurisdictions — Nevada being the clearest example — gaming commission reports publishing average payback by game type are publicly available.
 These are floor averages, not machine-level figures.